The Jive Aces: Glastonbury and other festivals

 The Jive Aces have also performed at many special events including the London Olympics at Trafalgar Square, both Conservative Party and TUC Conferences and for a crowd of 15,000 at the "Moonwalk " cancer charity fundraising walk in London.

 The Jive Aces returned to Glastonbury Festival in 2017, with an appearance on the prestigious Acoustic Stage.

 "The Jive Aces Big Beat Revue", The Aldwych Theatre and theatre tours

-The band initially played mostly at clubs and dancehalls, but their theatricality and showmanship has also led to them performing in more and more theatres, both in UK and USA.
-Notable tours include "Swingtime", "Jump, Jive & Wail", "Swingin' The Holidays" and "Jazz Meets Jive" (with the late Kenny Ball).
+The band initially played mostly at clubs and dancehalls, but their theatricality and showmanship led to them performing in numerous theatres, both in UK and USA.
+Notable tours include "Swingtime", "Jump, Jive & Wail", "Swingin' The Holidays", "Jazz Meets Jive" (with the late Kenny Ball and His Jazzmen).